Cheapest meal kit around

 Dinnerly is a spin-off of the more foodie-focused Marley Spoon meal kit service that aims to provide customers with the time-saving convenience of a meal kit but at an affordable price.
 It cuts a few corners — no recipe cards, no marketing campaigns, limited ingredients — in order to keep costs at about half of what other meal kit companies typically charge.
 For those who don’t have the time and energy for meal planning, shopping and spending an hour at the stove, and who don’t have the budget to spend the typical $10 per serving.
-At only $4.49 per serving, it’s Dinnerly to the rescue.
+At around $5 per serving, it’s Dinnerly to the rescue.
 But are the meals as delicious as they are budget-friendly?
 Keep reading to find out.

 How It Works: A Snap to Sign Up

-The Dinnerly meal kit subscription service offers two plans: a two-person or four-person plan with three, four or five meals per week.
+The Dinnerly meal kit subscription service offers two options: a two-person or four-person plan that ranges from three to six meals per week.
 Unlike most services, ordering just two meals per week is not an option.
 Customers can let the company send the meals automatically or choose from the 14 offerings that week.
 The kits contain most of the ingredients to prepare a meal.

 Dinnerly has a more narrow delivery window than other services we’ve tried.
 We had the options of receiving our shipments Monday, Tuesday, Thursday, and Friday, and the kit can arrive anytime from 8 a.m. to 9 p.m.
 Ours arrived in the evening, just after 5 p.m. (though our tracking number stated it has been shipped the day before).
 We didn’t have to sign for it.
 We waited until 6 p.m. to open the box and thankfully the ingredients were still cold.

 Changing plans, picking a recipe, skipping a delivery, and pausing or canceling the service are all easy to do online and in the app.
 Although switching to a once or twice a month subscription isn’t an option, you can skip deliveries up to two months in advance.